odennav/docker-card-site/README.md

-# Deploying the Card Website with Docker and Nginx
+# Deploying the Card website with Docker and Nginx

 Deployment automated with bash scripts.